-This Spanish language full text resource offers access to over 800 scientific journals published in Latin America, the Caribbean, Spain and Portugal.
+This Spanish language full text resource offers access to scientific journals published in Latin America, the Caribbean, Spain and Portugal.
 Major topics include economics, education, social sciences, psychology, health sociology, agriscience, biology and medicine.

-RePEc (Research Papers in Economics) is a collaborative effort of hundreds of volunteers in 82 countries to enhance the dissemination of research in Economics and related sciences.
+RePEc (Research Papers in Economics) is a collaborative effort of hundreds of volunteers in over 100 countries to enhance the dissemination of research in Economics and related sciences.
 The heart of the project is a decentralized bibliographic database of working papers, journal articles, books, books chapters and software components, all maintained by volunteers.
 The collected data is then used in various services as described below.

 Provides access to literary sources relating to William Wordsworth and the Romantic period, as well as works by Samuel Taylor Coleridge, Thomas De Quincey, and Sara Hutchinson.
 Source documents include full manuscripts, personal correspondence, diaries, and travel journals.
 Over 2,500 fine art pieces are also included from the Wordsworth Trust's fine art collection.

-Provides access to over 2700 articles by scholars and philosophers covering subject areas such as the aesthetics metaphysics, epistemology mind and psychology, ethics phenomenology and existentialism, feminism philosophy and literature, language politics, postmodernism, literature religion, science and medical ethics.
+Provides access to over 2800 articles by scholars and philosophers covering subject areas such as the aesthetics metaphysics, epistemology mind and psychology, ethics phenomenology and existentialism, feminism philosophy and literature, language politics, postmodernism, literature religion, science and medical ethics.